C191068/Khatami_Node.js/README.md

 if we built a browser app and if our user's browser does not support it <br>

-it is our responsibility to fix it <br>
+it is our responsibility to fix it otherwise our app might have bugs  <br>

+but when we build our node app there is no rule that we have to upgrade <br>

+to a newer node js version <br>